Guy-wire: Antenna mast guy-wires

 AM radio broadcast towers are often fitted with insulators at the mast base and the RF energy is fed at that point.
 Some are also insulated at the center for feeding the RF energy at that point.
 Wire rope guys are frequently used and segmented with insulators at several points.
 Extensive lightning protection is required for insulated towers.

 On antennas for long-wave and VLF, the guys may serve an electrical function, either for capacitive lengthening of the mast or for feeding the mast with the radiation power.
 In these cases, the guys are fixed without an insulator on the mast, but there is at least one insulator in the guy if necessary.
 If guys are used for feeding the mast with high frequency power it is often possible to use a grounded mast.
 The power to the guys is fed via wires running from a tuning unit to the feed point on the guys.

 Crane tag lines

 When operating a crane, guy wires, known as tag lines, may be connected to unwieldy payloads, allowing ground crew to control rotation and swaying while maintaining a safe distance.

 Firefighting

-Guys can be used to raise an extension ladder in a technique called a church raise.
+They can stabilize aerial firefighting equipment, such as portable water tanks or observation towers, ensuring they remain secure during operations.
+Additionally, guy wires may support temporary structures, like tents or command centers, set up near a fire scene, and secure communication equipment necessary for coordinating firefighting efforts.
+In situations where structures are at risk of collapse due to fire damage, guy wires can also help stabilize them temporarily while firefighters work to control the blaze.
+Guywires can also be used to raise an extension ladder in a technique called a church raise.